quicwg/ops-drafts/draft-ietf-quic-manageability.md

 issues will mask important signals that drive security mechanisms, and therefore opens QUIC up to various attacks.

-One challenge in QUIC deployments that want to benefit from QUIC's migration capability is server infrastructures with routers and switches that direct traffic based on address-port 4-tuple rather than connection ID.
-The use of source IP address means that a NAT rebinding or address migration will deliver packets to the wrong server.
-As all QUIC payloads are encrypted, routers and switches will not have access to negotiated but not-yet-in-use CIDs.
-This is a particular problem for low-state load balancers. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.
+While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or swtches of the server infrastructures reply on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server.
+The forwarding function within the server intrastructure would also need to be connection ID aware and would need to have access to negotiated but not-yet-in-use CIDs as all QUIc payload is encrypted. {{QUIC_LB}} addresses this problem proposing a QUIC extension to allow some server-load balancer coordination for routable CIDs.

-It seems that a NAT anywhere in the front of such an infrastructure setup could save the effort of converting all these devices by decoding routable connection IDs and rewriting the packet IP addresses to allow consistent routing by legacy devices.
+An alternative, potentially simpler approach seem to be the use of NAT in front of such an infrastructure setup, however, hinding information about the change of the IP address or port conceals important, and security relevant information from QUIC enpoint and should therefore be avoided.

 Unfortunately, the change of IP address or port is an important signal to QUIC endpoints.
 It requires a review of path-dependent variables like congestion